NyaaRuss/Object-detection/README.md

-# Object-Detection
+# Object-Detection by R204449M
-Classifying and detecting objects using python-opencv and inceptionv
+Classifying and detecting objects using python-opencv and inceptionv3